ComposeGears/Valkyrie/README.md

 - Two conversion modes: [Simple](#simple-mode) and [IconPack](#iconpack-mode)
 - Support for Drag&Drop files/directories and pasting content from clipboard
 - Easy option to add more icons into existing project icon pack
-- Import generated ImageVector to clipboard or file (depends on the mode)
+- Copy generated ImageVector to clipboard or file (depends on the mode)
 - Fully customizable setting for generated icons
 - Build-in [ImageVector previewer](#imagevector-previewer) for any icons without compilation ✨
 - The plugin is completely built using [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform)